viadeo/kasper-framework/doc/source/guide/2_defining_a_domain/2_defining_the_query_side.rst

 ------------------------

 The queries will only contain the methods for getting data.
-From an architectural point of view these would be all methods that return DTOs that the clients consumes.
-The DTOs are usually projections of domain objects.
-But it's not the goal to produce this pattern.
+From an architectural point of view these would be all methods that return DTOs (Data Transfer Objects), or *QueryResult*, that the clients consumes.

-Using CQRS you can avoid these projections.
-Instead it is possible to introduce a new way of projecting DTOs.
-You can bypass the domain model and get DTOs directly from the data storage using an handler as read layer.
-When an application is requesting data, this could be done by a single call to the handler which returns a single DTO containing all the needed data.
-This DTO will be represented by an implementation of `QueryResult` interface.

 .. image:: ../img/query_side.png
     :scale: 100%
     :align: center

 The query handler performs the following tasks:

 * It receives the Query instance
-* It validates that the Query is a valid Query
+* It validates that the Query is a valid Query, the default abstract Kasper query handler will validates the Query against JSR-303 annotations
 * It invokes the appropriate view to collect data.
 * It returns the state at the request moment as result.